 2020 Ford Bronco Price

-Based on above-given information and competition we expect the base price of 2020 Bronco to start at $30,000.
+Based on above-given information and competition we expect The Bronco’s base price should be around $30,000, which is about the same as a 2018 Wrangler Unlimited.
 This is slightly higher than Jeep Wrangler, but it can be justified if this new midsize pickup is also better from Wrangler in major departments.